After logging into the application, the Character selection screen is displayed.

 It’s addition, do we need a section to explain this?

-RPGSmith does not show non whole numbers as a result.
-If the final result is a fraction or has a decimal value the number is Rounded Down by default.
-You can of course put in a RU to instead round up the Final Result.
+RPGSmith does not show non-whole numbers as a result.
+If the final result is a fraction or has a decimal value the number is Rounded to the nearest whole number by default.
+You can of course put in a RU or RD to instead round up or round down the Final Result.

 Examples below Assume the max values for each roll (4, 6, 8, etc.) the equation should be processed as follows: